Welcome to the Shackleton Expanse

 Two Eras, One Story

-The Living Campaign consists of two separate but related storylines: one set in the Original Series era (beginning in mid-2269) and the other in The Next Generation era (beginning in mid-2371).
-The Original Series missions follow the U.S.S.
+The Star Trek Adventures Living Campaign (2017-2019) consisted of two separate but related storylines: one set in the original series era (beginning in mid-2269) and the other in The Next Generation era (beginning in mid-2371).
+The original series missions follow the U.S.S.
 Lexington, a Constitution-class starship exploring the furthest reaches of the Beta Quadrant in 2269.
 The Next Generation missions can be played using one of the 3 available pre-generated canonical starships, the U.S.S.
 Venture, U.S.S.
 Thunderchild, or U.S.S.
-Bellerophon; or can be played using a starship of the Players' creation.
+Bellerophon; or can be played using a starship of the players' creation.

 The Original Series (2269)